yimingz89/keybase-notary/README.md

   equivocation is impossible (not the case now).
 - Add test case for writing seqnos and txns to file
 - Add test case for making sure first txns is written to file.
+- Get rid of Scanner! (take everything from command line) - maybe pass all of the arguments in command line?
+- In the event of network failure, back off exponentially until ~10 minutes.
+Leave log messgaes for the user.

+Conistency Notes:
+- Our indentations are 4 spaces.
+Eclipse automatically uses tabs, but this can be easily changed if you google it.